JagsJulia/Jags.jl/README.md

 For more info on Mamba, please go to <http://mambajl.readthedocs.org/en/latest/>.

-This version will be kept as the Github branch Jags-j0.3-v0.1.2.
+This version will be kept as the Github branch Jags-j0.3-v0.1.4.

 ## What's new

+### Version 0.1.4

+1. Allowed JAGS_HOME and JULIA_SVG_BROWSER to be set from either ~/.juliarc.jl or as an evironment variable.
+Updated README accordingly.

+### Version 0.1.3

+1. Removed upper bound on Julia in REQUIRE.

 ### Version 0.1.2

-Bug fix:

 1. Fix for access to environment variables on Windows.